 According to the standard rule, the names on the outer envelope indicate exactly who is invited to your wedding.
 For couples, Mr. and Mrs. followed by their name is standard.
 For singles, just put their name alone.
 Most of your guests will understand that without “and Guest” or another name on the wedding invitation, they aren’t invited with a plus-one.
 If you are still worried about unexpected guests showing up on your wedding day, you may want to add a kindly-worded note about keeping your wedding intimate to guests only.

 Also read: How to Plan a Wedding During a Pandemic

 It’s completely up to you (the couple) whether the kids are invited to the wedding or not.
 You need to decide whether you want kids to attend or you would prefer an adults-only celebration.

 If you don’t want kids to attend the wedding, the invitation should only include the names of the couple or the guests’ full names.
 You don’t have to indicate that kids shouldn’t tag along.
 Only those mentioned should attend the wedding.
 But if your guest reply with their children’s names added, give them a call and explain you’re having an adults-only wedding, and you hope they can still attend.

 Vineyard and Garden Weddings at Cedar Creek Estate

 Wedding invitations are the first impression you will make on your guests.
 Using a theme is a personal choice, but remember that invitations set the tone of your wedding.

-If you need help with arranging your wedding, Cedar Creek Estate offers wedding packages that come with an extensive array of complementary inclusions, from a professional wedding coordinator to a wide selection of table centres and accessories to suit all budgets and requirements.
-We also have different wedding ceremony and reception venues you can choose from.
+If you need help with arranging your wedding, Cedar Creek Estate offers wedding packages that come with an extensive array of complimentary inclusions, from a professional wedding coordinator to a wide selection of table centres and accessories to suit all budgets and requirements.
+We also have a different wedding ceremony and reception venues you can choose from.